 As we operate on a global level playing field, the roadmap considers both global and European contexts to assess the market and its evolution across battery technologies.
 We have considered recent data sources from IHS, Roland Berger, Fraunhofer, Bloomberg, McKinsey, ILA/CBI KPMG study, EUROBAT/Avicenne report, and information from IEA and EIT InnoEnergy, resulting in the following best estimates to predict the markets in 2025, 2030, 2035, and up to 2050.
-The result is presented in the graph below:
+The graph is on the next page.

-Graph: Global Battery market evolutions across battery technologies up to horizon 2050 (1)
+Global Battery market evolutions across battery technologies up to horizon 2050 (1)